Gaps in Our Community

 12) More proactive approach to identifying AOT clients (Assisted Outpatient Treatment) and educating the community about this program.
 The county recently provided a press release about this program inviting referrals and we are hopeful and optimistic that AOT services and supports will evolve into a premier program with incremental improvements quarter-over-quarter.
 We would like to see a process where AOT is routinely assessed as an option as part of transitions: transitions out of jail, transitions out of hospital, etc. The county has the power to establish such a routine but they must develop a process and greater measures of success.

-18) More agencies including County agencies asking via surveys “how could we have made this process easier or smoother for you and your family?”
+17) More agencies including County agencies asking via surveys “how could we have made this process easier or smoother for you and your family to lift your family or individual burden of care?”

 We have seen significantly greater transparency in reporting by El Dorado County H&HS new leadership team.
 We encourage the public to embrace the monthly reports produced by H&HS and made available to the public at the monthly Mental Health Commission meeting.
 We encourage the county to make these reports more accessible.
 The current link is only found buried within an agenda posted to a monthly forum called the “Behavioral Health Commission.”
 We would like to see this and other data transparently posted by the county – and an improved communication plan by the county.